Ericsson/dataplanebook/src/work/work.rst

   packets (i.e., work), so that packets pertaining to the same flow are kept together, this will improve temporal locality of memory accesses, and also allows for :term:`vector packet processing`.

+.. [#flow-affinity]
+  Such scheduler behavior is sometimes referred to as maintaining affinity, but is different from :term:`processor affinity` in the sense it's not a strict requirement, rather a performance heuristic.